 Some of the stories, like those of P&S electric engineer, Harshit, and ES systems engineer, Nick, focus on experiences on specific projects that have made an impact.
 Both of these stories demonstrate the opportunities for leadership and innovation that exist at BAE Systems.
 For Nick, his best day at BAE Systems occurred when he was working on a pilot project:

-Others, such as I&S systems engineer, Mika, and P&S technical writer, Joanna, showcased the more personal, subtle stories of growth that exist at the organization.
-For Joanna, she has battled all her career to overcome her deafness and the limitations it places on her.
-Hear about how she has found success at BAE Systems despite her disability:
+Others, such as I&S systems engineer, Mika, and P&S technical writer, Joanna, showcased more personal stories of growth.
+Joanna battled all her career to overcome the limitations her previous employers put on her career.
+See how BAE Systems treated her differently:

 Publishing and Marketing the Content

-In August 2018, the BAE Systems, Inc. careers site officially launched featuring both the photos and videos from the project.
-The wide variety of videos has allowed the content to be used both broadly within topics such as diversity and culture, as well as more specifically to target site visitors such as veterans or college graduates.
+The BAE Systems, Inc. careers site officially launched with tons of photos and videos from the project.
+The wide variety of employee stories and videos allows for repurposing.
+Stories are used both broadly within topics such as diversity and culture, as well as more specifically to target candidates like veterans or college graduates.